Orpius/SDK/docs/UserGuide/index.md

 ### For Developers

-Orpius provides a complete, **secure AI infrastructure** for adding intelligence to your applications — without engineering or maintaining the infrastructure yourself.
+Orpius provides a complete, **secure AI infrastructure** for adding intelligence to your applications, without engineering or maintaining the infrastructure yourself.

 Use Orpius as a: